achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

-and a `display` function which is injecting the derived representation into the DOM.
+together with a `display` function which is injecting the derived representation into the DOM.

-Next to this, the `render` function executes the `nap` function to evaluate if there is any other action to dispatch because of the updated `model`'s data.
-In our case, it checks if we solved the game after each move and to update the game’s status to 'SOLVED' mode, as soon as this is the case:
+Next to this, the `render` function executes the `nap` function to check if any other action should be dispatched as a consequence of the updated `model`'s data.
+In our case, it checks if we solved the game after each move and in this case, it sets the game’s status to 'SOLVED' state: